JoshMate/Monolith/README.md

 Version: 0.9

 ## Description
-Monolith focuses on more realistic Take and Hold scenarios.
+Monolith focuses on more real world Take and Hold scenarios.
 You will be defending from a single main direction rather than being flanked from all directions.
 Some Hold Arenas are much bigger than in vanilla, and feature buildings and structures to defend from.
 It covers all Engagement ranges so will test you at Pistol, Rifle and Sniper Range skills!

 ## The Holds